Optimizely and SEO

 Sitemaps and robots files

-Sitemaps and robots.txt are two types of text files placed in the root folder of the web site that are important to ensure that proper content is indexed and duplicated content are excluded.
+Sitemaps and robots.txt are two types of text files placed in the website's root folder that ensure that proper content is indexed and duplicated content is excluded.

 Sitemaps

 A sitemap is an XML file following a defined format for sitemaps.
-The sitemap lists the URLs on your site and their internal priority, and is used by search engines to correctly crawl and index your site.
-The sitemap does not affect the ranking of your site in search engines, but a properly organized sitemap can indirectly influence your site ranking.
-This is especially true for websites containing a large number of pages in a very deep structure below the start page.
+The sitemap lists the URLs on your site and their internal priority and is used by search engines to crawl and index your site correctly.
+The sitemap does not affect your site's ranking in search engines, but a properly organized sitemap can indirectly influence your site's ranking.
+This is especially true for websites containing many pages in a deep structure below the start page.

-The sitemap should not be a static file, but dynamically generated, preferably at least once a day.
+The sitemap should not be a static file but dynamically generated, preferably at least daily.
 To automate this, see the add-ons found under SEO automation add-ons: Sitemaps and robots files.

 Robots.txt

-The robots.txt is a simple text file at the root of your domain.
+The robots.txt text file is at the root of your domain.
 The search engines check this file for instructions on how to crawl your site.
-It is recommended to have a robots.txt file, even it is empty, because most search engines will look for it, and if you do not have one, all search engines can crawl and index your entire site.
+It is recommended to have a robots.txt file, even if it is empty because most search engines will look for it, and if you do not have one, search engines can crawl and index your entire site.

-Crawling and indexing are not the same thing; URLs reached through internal or external links may be indexed even though they are not crawled.
-Crawling is when the search engines looking through the content for each URL they find.
+Crawling and indexing are not the same; URLs reached through internal or external links may be indexed even though they are not crawled.
+Crawling is when search engines look through each URL's content.
 Indexing is when the search engines store and organize the information they find when crawling the internet.

-You should not use the robots.txt to stop indexing, as some search engines and malicious bots, such as harvesting bots, may disregard the robots.txt.
+You should not use robots.txt to stop indexing, as search engines and malicious bots, such as harvesting bots, may disregard robots.txt.

 To stop indexing, you should instead consider: